Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 You also need to enable `compilerOptions.allowSyntheticDefaultImports` in your tsconfig.json.
 Note that if you have enabled `compilerOptions.esModuleInterop`, `allowSyntheticDefaultImports` is enabled by default.
 See [TypeScript's compiler options handbook][tscompileroptions] for more information.

-### Authenticate the client

-In order to interact with the Azure Key Vault service, you will need to create an instance of either the [`KeyClient`](#create-key-client) class or the [`CryptographyClient`](#create-cryptography-client) class, as well as a **vault url** and a credential object.
-The examples shown in this document use a credential object named [`DefaultAzureCredential`][default_azure_credential], which is appropriate for most scenarios, including local development and production environments.
-Additionally, we recommend using a [managed identity][managed_identity] for authentication in production environments.

-You can find more information on different ways of authenticating and their corresponding credential types in the [Azure Identity documentation][azure_identity].

 ## Key concepts

 - The **Key client** is the primary interface to interact with the API methods